BEEF LIVER BALLS

 Usually a company doesn't like comparing products on other people's sites to real food, but sometimes you have to take exception to the wisdom of Google. (now a money maker, no longer the finder of truth).
 On the first page of Google Gourmet dog treat searches we find FOUR pictures of DOG TREATS that they claim to be Gourmet.

-Gourmet might mean fancy, expensive or even colourful, but the one thing it does not mean is natural or healthy for a dog.
+Gourmet dog treats might mean fancy, expensive or even colourful, but it doesn't mean that it's not natural and healthy.

 It is true that I sell bulk biscuits on this site, and some people love them for their dogs every day.
 But our biscuits tend to have real nautral ingredients added to make their flavour.
 However calling a product GOURMET that is essentially grain based (other than regular dog food) is a massive stretch of the truth.